-Appendix 2 - Department of Physics Oral Presentation Assessment
+Appendix 2 - Departr ment of Physics Oral Presentation Ass essment

 Course: PX Title: Candidate:

-Marks are awarded on the University's common grading scale (CGS) under the three categories named below.
-Some points to watch in the presentation are noted underneath but these points are not prescriptive of what must be in a good presentation.
-The final mark is derived from the category marks with the weightings 2:3:1.
+categories named bel these points are not on the University's common gradi low.
+Some points to watch in the prese prescriptive of what must be in a goo egory marks with the weightings 2:3:1. ntation are noted underneat d presentation.
+The final material mat h but

-Presentation Content Response to questions
+Presentation Content Response to questio ns

 Final CGS

 Signature: Date: